FAQ

 Are there time barriers?

-> For the other formats (27 km run and Nordic walking, 13 km run and hiking): go at your own pace and open your eyes wide to fully enjoy the courses through our superb landscapes and the Roman heritage of the Gard region.
+> For the 13 km HIKE: Go at your own pace, enjoy the scenery, and keep your eyes wide open to make the most of the amazing landscapes and Roman heritage of the Gard region.

 What is the exact elevation gain for each route?